Skip to content

 View the campaign summary (PDF, 0.6 MB) and report (PDF, 1.68 MB).

-Phase two of the campaign will commence in November 2016.
-This will include:
+Phase two of the campaign included:

 • follow up assessments with those organisations who participated in phase one